tabishfayyaz/notes-and-books/kotlin-programming.md

 }
 ```

+## Null Safety & Exceptions
+- if a _var_ or _val_ can accept null then kotlin requires a special declaration which helps with avoiding crashes
+- _null_ is not 0 but the absence of any value
+- _nullable_: can be assigned a value of null, _non-nullable_: cannot be assigned a value of null
+-

 ## TOPIC

 Within **_let, it_** is a reference to the variable on which let is called, and is guaranteed to be non-null